 Dance studio bonds protect the obligee against any financial damages incurred as a result of the principal’s disreputable financial mismanagement or failure to comply with state and local laws.

-These type of license and permit bonds that hold the principal liable for its financial and business decisions.
+This is a type of license and permit bond that holds the principal liable for its financial and business decisions.

-By securing a dance studio bond, the principal ensure that it is a trustworthy business and will promise to perform any of its obligations to the obligee.
+By securing a dance studio bond, the principal ensures that it is a trustworthy business and will promise to perform any of its obligations to the obligee.

 What is the importance of California dance studio bonds?